Schadenfruede & Adjuncts

 by Dennis Selder As a newbie teaching nights at Southwestern College, I was lucky to run into a guy named Steve Kowit.
 We both had three-hour classes on the same nights of the week, […]

-Equality for Contingent Faculty: Overcoming the Two-Tier System has just been published.
-Alex Kudera says, in reviewing the book, “There’s something weird and creepy about a democracy that insists upon universal ‘access’ to higher education and then […]
+Now out in Paperback: Equality for Contingent Faculty: Overcoming the Two-Tier System Alex Kudera says, in reviewing the book, “There’s something weird and creepy about a democracy that insists upon universal ‘access’ to higher education and […]

 Betting on the CPFA: A Pragmatic Solution to the “Perilous World of the Adjunct Professor” By John Martin, Chair California Part-time Faculty Association Presented May 5, 2017 PAL Conference In a December 2013 edition […]